refinedev/refine/documentation/blog/2023-11-15-ts-satisfies.md

 console.log(joe.address.postCode); // 12345
 ```

 Notice in the example that, we have used `TUser` on `joe` for its value validation with `satisfies`.
-And `TUser` is a tranformed record with `Record<UserKeys, string | TAddress>`
+And `TUser` is a transformed record with `Record<UserKeys, string | TAddress>`

-### TypeSript satisfies Leverages Contextual Typing
+### TypeScript satisfies Leverages Contextual Typing

-It is necessary to undestand that type inference before assignment is different from type validation of the assigned value with `satisfies`.
+It is necessary to understand that type inference before assignment is different from type validation of the assigned value with `satisfies`.
 In other words, `joe` above has a contextual typing: its type is set to itself and then `satisfies` checks `joe`'s internals against it to validate the types for all properties and their values, including nested ones.
 You can find `joe`'s type when you hover over `joe`.
 You'll see this:

 ```ts
 // joe's inferred type is the object itself